 Illegal immigrant cheers after being found guilty of killing two California deputies, threatens to 'kill more cops'

-The illegal immigrant charged with killing two California deputies in 2014 cheered after being found guilty of murder and threatened “to kill more cops soon” as he was taken away.
+An illegal immigrant charged with killing two California deputies in 2014 cheered after being found guilty of murder and threatened “to kill more cops soon” as he was taken away.

 Bracamontes smiled and softly said, “Yay,” after the first verdict was read.
 Later, as he was being taken out of the courtroom, he said, “I’m going to kill more cops soon.”